 Excel is used extensively for statistics and data analysis.
 Standard deviation is something that is used quite often in statistical calculations.

-In this tutorial, I will show you how to calculate standard deviation in Excel (using simple formulas)
+In this tutorial, I will show you how to calculate the standard deviation in Excel (using simple formulas)

 But before getting into, let me quickly give you a brief overview of what standard deviation is and how it’s used.